afnanenayet/Daily-Programmer/ch_314/README.md

 	12 amicroscopicsilicovolcanoconiosispneumonoultr

 ## Solution
-For the sake of easy string manipulation, this solution was written using Python 3
+For the sake of easy string manipulation, this solution was written using Python 3.
+It uses a simple expression to find the minimum value of all possible slices of the string using `min` and list comprehension

 To run the solution: